Meet the team

 David Ramsden, Chief Executive

-Keith joined as the Trust’s first ever Director of Impact in 2015.
+Keith joined as the Trust’s first ever Director of Impact in 2015, a role which subsequently became the Director of Policy, Programme & Support in 2018.
 As well as over 30 years of experience caring for children and families with cystic fibrosis, Keith has a special research interest in respiratory infections and management of airway clearance in people with cystic fibrosis.
 He also has a long-term interest in medical education and is a published author on paediatrics.

 Keith’s previous experience includes the role of Consultant Paediatrician for children with respiratory conditions at Leeds Teaching Hospital.
 He currently works with Leeds Medical School, Leeds West CCG and is Chair of Leeds West CCG Asthma Group.